BenGroll/Batch-Audio-Converter/README.md

 # Batch-Audio-Converter

+# What does it do?
+This script allows you to batch-convert a list of audiofiles into another file type, e.g: a Folder full of .wav files can be converted into a Folder of .aiff files using just a single command.

 # Requirements:
 python has to be installed

 ffmpeg has to be installed

 How to install FFMPEG on Windows